Presentations of Cluster Modular Groups and Generation by Cluster Dehn Twists: Basic definitions

-Given such an ideal triangulation $\Delta$, we draw a quiver on each triangle as shown in \cref{fig:triangle}.
+Given such an ideal triangulation $\Delta$, we draw a quiver on each triangle as shown in Fig.~\ref{fig:triangle}.
 Gluing them along the edges, we get a quiver drawn on a surface.
 The vertices on $\partial \Sigma$ are declared to be frozen.
 For example, a torus with one marked point and its ideal triangulation yields a quiver whose exchange matrix is given by

 Hence we can form a seed $\bi_\Delta$.
-Here cluster variables can be interpreted as coordinate function on \Teich spaces of $\Sigma$: the $\A$-variables are $\lambda$-length coordinates on the \emph{decorated \Teich space} and the $\X$-variables are cross-ratio coordinates on the \emph{enhanced \Teich space}.
-See \cite{Penner} for details.
-We have
+Here cluster variables can be interpreted as coordinate functions on certain extensions of the Teichm\"uller space of $\Sigma$.
+See~\cite{Penner} for details.
+Except for a few small surfaces, we have